Shades of green: Celadon

+Hungarian green

+The web color Hungarian green is a dark green color seen on the national flag of Hungary.

 Hunter green

-Hunter green is a color that is a representation of the color worn by hunters in the 19th century.
+Hunter green is a color that is a representation of the color worn as camouflage by hunters in the 19th century.
 Most hunters began wearing the color olive drab instead of hunter green about the beginning of the 20th century.
 Some hunters still wear hunter green clothing or hunter green bandanas.

 The first recorded use of hunter green as a color name in English was in 1892.

 Hunter green has been the official primary color of the Green Bay Packers since 1957, the New York Jets from 1998 to 2019, one of the two official colors of Ohio University and Oswego State, and one of the two official colors of the Phi Kappa Psi fraternity.
 It is also one of the main colors of Deerfield Academy.

-In the bandana code of the gay leather subculture, a hunter green bandana, if worn on the left, indicates that one is a "leather daddy", whereas if a hunter green bandana is worn on the right, it indicates that one is looking for a leather daddy, i.e., looking for a "daddy-boy" relationship.
+Hunter green is one of the colors defined by the bandana code of the gay leather subculture.
+A hunter green bandana, if worn on the left, indicates that one is a "leather daddy", whereas if a hunter green bandana is worn on the right, it indicates that one is looking for a leather daddy, i.e., looking for a "daddy-boy" relationship.

 Prison uniforms issued by the New York State Department of Corrections and Community Supervision are colored hunter green.

 New York City uses hunter green on its construction site fences and sidewalk sheds.

 India green

 India green, the color of the lower band of the National Flag of India, represents fertility and prosperity.
+It originates with a flag proposed by Mahatma Gandhi, with green representing Islam and India saffron representing Hinduism.